-Continuing professional development (CPD): Is a systematic, ongoing structured process of maintaining, developing and enhancing skills, knowledge and competence both professionally and personally.
+Continuing professional development (CPD): 1.
+Is a systematic, ongoing structured process of maintaining, developing and enhancing skills, knowledge and competence both professionally and personally.
 The aim is to develop the clinical performance at work.
 The individual physiotherapist undertakes her/his CPD activity systematically keeping a record of her/his clinical reflection and learning.
 This process strengthens the personal and professional profile along with quality service to the patient/clients 11.
+2. CPD Portfolio: A tool that helps individuals record and evaluate learning activities undertaken for professional development, and that provides a resource for planning future learning 41.